After A Vow To End 'This American Carnage,' A Year Of Deadly Violence

 After Sandy Hook, What's Been The Impact Of Tough Connecticut Gun Laws?

-The Las Vegas attack was soon followed by a another horrific killing in rural Texas in November where 26 people were killed in a massacre at the First Baptist Church in Sutherland Springs in the middle of Sunday worship.
+The Las Vegas attack was soon followed by another horrific killing, this time in rural Texas in November; 26 people were killed in a massacre at the First Baptist Church in Sutherland Springs in the middle of Sunday worship.

-There were also hundreds of less high-profiling mass killings this year across the nation everywhere from Lawrence, Kan., to rampage in a small, rural community in northern California, where fast-acting local school staff helped avert a larger death toll.
+There were also hundreds of less-high-profile mass killings this year across the nation — everywhere from Lawrence, Kan., to a rampage in a small, rural community in northern California, where fast-acting local school staff helped avert a larger death toll.

 National